Aakash-Kashyap24/Shop-Kar-Mern-Stack/README.md

 npm install

-Create a .env file in the root directory of the project and replace the placeholder values with your own configuration:
+Create a .env file in the config folder of the project and replace the placeholder values with your own configuration:

 plaintext